"Anxiety's like a rocking chair. It gives you something to do, but it doesn't get you very far." - Jodi Picoult

 Ground yourself in your senses

-Grounding yourself in your senses can also help you bring your rest-and-digest nervous system back online:
+Grounding yourself in your senses and watching nature can also help you bring your rest-and-digest nervous system back online:

 Practice mindfulness daily